A: Yes! We weigh out a suitable amount of seeds for one tray to make growing super easy.

 A: Tall and leggy seedlings will generally be due to a lack of light.
-It could be that the window you are growing your seedlings in does not provide enough light or it could be that the lights you are using as grow lights aren't close enough to the seedling.
+It could be that your microgreens were under the blackout dome for a little longer than their strength can handle!
+Other possible explanations are that the windowsill you are growing your seedlings on doesn’t provide enough light, or it could be that the lights you are using as grow lights aren't close enough to the seedling.
 We offer grow lights in our shop if you’re worried your windowsill doesn’t receive enough natural light.

 A: In general, no. Plants need to be cut at a leaf junction or ‘node’ to sprout again.
-Our pea shoots are the only ones that may regrow if you harvest at a leaf junction.
-Our leek microgreens have also been known to regrow even and they don’t have any nodes - feel free to give it a go!
-There’s only so much nutrition the coir can offer though, so if you want to grow a couple of times it might be best to repot in soil.
+Pea Shoots and Nasturtium ‘Blue Pepe’ are the main two that often regrow if you harvest at a leaf junction.
+Leek Shoots have also been known to regrow even and they don’t have any nodes - feel free to give it a go!

 A: Yes!
-If you have a few micros that sneakily missed harvest, or you intentionally leave a few, pot them on into soil and into their own small pot and you can grow them on and plant outside as you would with any other vegetable.
+If you have a few micros that sneakily missed harvest, or you intentionally leave a few - pot them on into soil and into their own small pot and you can grow them on and plant in planters or in outside beds as you would with any other vegetable.

 Don’t fancy going outside to grow your own yummy goodies?
 No problem!
 I have the perfect solution...microgreens...I love microgreens because they germinate and grow quickly and can sit on your windowsill or kitchen worktop meaning they are easily accessible so you can just chop away at them with your scissors and add them to your dinner 😋 .